suyashvsingh/rce70-next/README.md

 4. The code is sent to the server.

-5. The server creates a random file name and saves the code and input in the file with the respective extensions.
+5. The server creates a random file name and saves the code and input it into the file with the respective extensions.

 6. The server runs the code using the respective compiler or interpreter, with a timeout of 10 seconds.